 A photo posted by The Farm at San Benito (@thefarmatsanbenito) on

-Although most tourists don’t stay long in the bustling city of Manila, instead using it as a stopover on the way to other islands, if you do have time to spare, do not miss my favorite vegetarian must-tries in this vegan mecca: SUSI, Corner Tree Café, the vegetarian menu at Thai restaurant People’s Palace, Green Bar, Kismet Café, and Wabi-Sabi.
+Although most tourists don’t stay long in the bustling city of Manila, instead using it as a stopover on the way to other islands, if you do have time to spare, do not miss my favorite vegetarian must-tries in this vegan mecca: Green Bar, Two Chickpeas, Greenery Kitchen, SUSI, Corner Tree Café, the vegetarian menu at Thai restaurant People’s Palace, Kismet Café, Hummus Elijah, and Wabi-Sabi.

 A photo posted by Noni Cabrera (@nokneetoe) on

 If you find yourself staying the weekend, don’t miss the Legazpi and Salcedo markets in Makati, the central business district.
-The markets offer everything from hand-pulled spinach noodles and vegan biscotti to raw cheesecake and dairy-free cheese toasties!
+The markets offer everything from vegan cheese, hand-pulled spinach noodles and vegan biscotti to raw cheesecake and mushroom fries!

 As with anywhere you travel, always be sure to avoid animal attractions and horse-drawn carriages during your trip.
 If you pre-book tours, even if animal attractions aren’t listed on the itinerary, be sure to let your tour operator know that you don’t want to be taken to any zoos or photo opportunities that feature animals.
 The warm climate creates favorable conditions for the proliferation of stray animal populations, so be on the lookout for animals in need during your travels.
 I like to carry pet food in my bag to feed to hungry animals, and if you ever see a sick or injured animal, contact PETA on our emergency hotline in the Philippines: 0999-888-7382.

 Post written by Ashley Fruno.
-Ashley is the manager of international operations for PETA Asia and the associate director of PETA Australia.
+Ashley is the Director of Animal Assistance Programs for PETA Asia.